HMHS Letitia (1912): Sinking

 The captain had used the navigational method of dead reckoning to estimate his position when he heard a whistle of an approaching pilot boat.
 The pilot came aboard to guide the Letitia through the fog, between the unseen buoys and into the harbour.
 The pilot continued the course, not realizing that the captain had incorrectly estimated the ship's position.
 Ten minutes after the pilot boarded the ship, the captain saw a dark area in fog approaching and ordered the ship full astern.
 The order however, came too late and the Letitia abruptly stopped as it ran aground on Portuguese Cove in Halifax Harbour.
 Lt.
-Col. Donald tried to reverse the engines to free the ship, but the holds were perforated, putting the ship in danger of breaking up if it did slide off the shoal, potentially sinking with the wounded still onboard.
+Col. Donald tried to reverse the engines to free the ship, but the holds were perforated, putting the ship in danger of breaking up if it did slide off the shoal, potentially sinking with the wounded still on board.

 The Captain immediately called for assistance to evacuate the ship, and the soldiers disembarked without incident onto nearby ships.
 The captain and crew stayed on board until the next morning, when the ship began to list and the captain ordered the ship to be abandoned.
 The Letitia split in two in the months following the grounding and her stern sank into deeper waters.
 Much of her equipment was removed by legal salvagers and by looters before the ship sank completely.